ifpa-footbag/footbag-org/README.md

 ## Publishing

+Latest code from master branch is deployed automatically to the production (https://ifpa-footbag.github.io/footbag-org/).

 Github pages is used for hosting.
-It serves the content of `docs` directory and that is why that folder is pushed to Github. `npm run build` builds the app into the docs folder.
+It serves the content of `docs` directory.
+Docs directory is build by Github actions based pipeline.

 ## Technology